michael2008/ME-Live-Doc/docs/trouble-shooting.md

 ### Collaboration Module
 Q: **Collaboration module can not collaborate.**

-Check whether all devices are under the same network environment.
+Check whether all devices are under the same network segment.

 Check all device settings to see if the server IP is correct.